lambdaclass/cairo-vm_in_go/README.md

 ###### References

 As cairo variables are created during the vm's execution, we can't know their value beforehand.
 In order to solve this, the compiled program provides us with references for cairo variables available to hints.
-This references are instructions on where we can find a specific cairo variable in memory.
-For example, they might tell us to take the current value of FP register, substract 1 from it, and access the value at that new address.
+These references are instructions on where we can find a specific cairo variable in memory.
+For example, they might tell us to take the current value of the fp register, substract 1 from it, and access the memory value at that new address.

 As these references come in string format, we need to parse them into a struct that we can efficiently use to compute addresses: